-Prior to implementing major improvements to existing structural controls within existing floodplains, Brevard County shall identify structural controls within the floodplain that degrade natural systems evaluate potential degradation to natural and artificial ecosystems that may result from those controls and make recommendations for alternatives to mitigate impacts or re-establish the natural floodplain where feasible.
+Brevard County shall identify structural controls within the floodplain that degrade natural systems and make recommendations for alternatives to re-establish the natural floodplain where feasible.

-Brevard County shall address modification of existing development that does not meet stormwater management standards within the Stormwater Management Criteria and should use available financial mechanisms for the modification of such development.
+Brevard County shall develop strategies to prioritize modification of existing development that does not meet stormwater management standards within the Stormwater Management Criteria and should use available financial mechanisms for the modification of such development.

-A. During modification of existing development, stormwater management facilities within existing developments should be retrofitted to provide for treatment of runoff (including sediment removal where appropriate) prior to release to receiving waters.
-The Level of Service Standards for these facilities shall include the reduction of the pollutant loading as necessary to enhance or maintain the
+- A. Stormwater management facilities within existing developments should be retrofitted to provide for treatment of runoff (including sediment removal where appropriate) prior to release to receiving waters.
+The Level of Service Standards for these facilities shall include the reduction of the pollutant loading as necessary to enhance or maintain the beneficial uses of the receiving water and to meet receiving water standards per Florida Administrative Code.
+All facilities should be maintained at design capacity. - B. Properties with bulkheads or seawalls shall be enhanced so that runoff is detained prior to release to the receiving body.
+This may be achieved by planting native or other appropriate vegetation along the shoreline to retain

-- beneficial uses of the receiving water and to meet receiving water standards per Florida Administrative Code.
-All facilities should be maintained at design capacity. - B. During modification of existing development, properties with bulkheads or seawalls shall be enhanced so that runoff is detained prior to release to the receiving body.
-This may be achieved by planting native or other appropriate vegetation along the shoreline to retain silt, sediment, and nutrients so that the quality and rate of runoff is equivalent to the pre-development state. - C. During modification of existing development, properties with altered vegetated shorelines shall be enhanced to retain silt, sediment, and nutrients by planting native vegetation or other appropriate vegetation.
+- silt, sediment, and nutrients so that the quality and rate of runoff is equivalent to the pre-development state. - C. Properties with altered vegetated shorelines shall be enhanced to retain silt, sediment, and nutrients by planting native vegetation or other appropriate vegetation.
 A detention structure, swale, and/or berm may be used to allow sediments to settle and nutrient uptake to occur only if non-native vegetation is predominant.
-Runoff quality and rates should be equivalent to the pre-development state.
+Runoff quality and rates should be equivalent to the predevelopment state.

-Brevard County shall consider innovative methods of stormwater treatment other than standard retention and detention basins, which shall include such alternatives as stormwater reuse and nature-based stormwater management systems.
+Brevard County shall consider innovative methods of stormwater treatment other than standard retention and detention basins, which shall include such alternatives as stormwater reuse and area wide stormwater management facilities.

-Nonstructural methods of stormwater management that reduce the generation and accumulation of potential stormwater runoff contaminants should shall be utilized to the maximum extent possible feasible.
+Nonstructural methods of stormwater management that reduce the generation and accumulation of potential stormwater runoff contaminants should be utilized to the maximum extent possible.
 Nonstructural methods of stormwater management may include pesticide and herbicide control, proper fertilizer management, erosion control, and proper waste disposal.
 In addition, the use of wetlands and floodplains should be utilized whenever feasible in such a manner as to maintain the natural function and biodiversity of the system.